azfaraiman/faculty-club-management-system-using-RBAC-with-security-image-and-phrase/README.md

 2. Log in to access relevant features based on your role.
 3. Navigate through the application to manage club activities, announcements, and member applications.

-## Contributing

-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Credits

 Developed by Wan Azfar Aiman